r25st/Simple-QR-Generator-NPM-/README.md

 With the help of npm module like inquirer to input data and qr-image to generate(data, output)
-data: The data that will be coded (misalnya, URL atau teks).
+data: The data that will be coded (URL or text).
 output: The path that the QR will be store.